 "Schools in the Finham Park MAT will set out to pioneer, innovate and deliver a 'World Class" education for all children from the age of 3-19 where the artificial barriers of stage and age are removed.
-Our education will aim to exceed the highest national and international benchmarks for academic achievement, whilst ensuring b.
-Objectives, strategies and activities
+Our education will aim to exceed the highest national and international benchmarks for academic achievement, whilst ensuring young people develop a passion for learning in all its contexts and are ready to take their place as active members of our global community.